- What makes Fletcher unique?

 - How can I finance a Fletcher education?

 Graduate school is a significant investment, and it is important for applicants to develop a financial plan before enrolling.
 Fletcher offers scholarship aid to over 90% of those who apply for it, determining individual awards through consideration of candidates’ academic and professional merit, as well as their financial need.
-The average scholarship award is in the range of $8,000 - $12,000 per academic year.
+The middle 50% of scholarship awards are in the range of $8,000 - $18,000 per academic year.
 While several full scholarships are given to outstanding candidates, such awards are rare, and it is imperative that applicants research additional sources of funding.
 US citizens and permanent residents can apply for federal student educational loans, and most applicants contribute funds from personal savings or family support.
 Applicants are further encouraged to research external scholarship opportunities, many of which have application deadlines around or before Fletcher’s own deadline.

 Fletcher also awards several scholarships to finance the second year of study for MALD candidates, for which students may apply during their first year of study.
 In addition, many Fletcher graduates are eligible for Tufts’ Loan Repayment Assistance Program, a loan forgiveness program for graduates pursuing public service careers.